Income protection insurance

 The status of benefits in kind, bonus, commission, drawings and dividend payments can vary.
 That’s why we’ll check the policy wording carefully.

-If we’re unsure about whether the customer is (or has been) receiving these types of income, we’ll ask them for clarification.
+If we’re unsure about whether the customer is (or has been) getting these types of income, we’ll ask them for clarification.

-Continuing income (money that the customer is still receiving) might be deducted even if it results in no benefit being payable.
+Continuing income (money that the customer is still getting) might be deducted from what a policy pays out, even if it results in no benefit being payable.
 But we’ll check that the situation was made clear to the customer when they bought the policy.

 -